MarioLFB/User_Registration/README.md

 # Real-Time Weather Forecast

-- Real-Time Weather Forecast" is an application created in Python and deployed through Heroku.
+- Real-Time Weather Forecast is an application created in Python and deployed through Heroku.
 It was designed to provide users with real-time information about the weather conditions in their chosen city, including the current temperature, as well as the maximum and minimum temperatures for the current day, along with the sunrise and sunset times.

 [Link to the website](https://authentication19-5b29c2e044bf.herokuapp.com/)